• Skip to primary navigation

 This is an overview of the instructions.
 The full instructions are in the recipe card below.

-3. Bake for 6-7 minutes.
-(Cookies will firm slightly as they cool.)
+4. Bake for 6-7 minutes.
 Cool on baking sheet for 10 minutes before transferring to a wire rack to cool completely.

-3. Moisten a dauber slightly in the water.
-Dip the dauber in a food color, blot off excess color, then pat onto the cookie.
-Use a different dauber for each color.
+3. Moisten a paper towel dauber slightly in the water.
+Dip the dauber in a food color, then pat onto the cookie in a random pattern.

 Storage